OmioRahman/gameswithmaterialsfromothersources/oppression game version1/readme.txt

  requires python 3
 would run in pycharm or IDLE
 Lower your sound
-boss music from wingless seraph
+level 1 boss music from wingless seraph